anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 ## Unencrypted DoC {#sec:solution-unencrypted}
 While unencrypted DoC is not recommended by {{-doc}} and might not even be viable using DDR/DNR, it provides additional benefits not provided by classic unencrypted DNS over UDP, such as segmentation block-wise transfer {{-coap-block}}.
-However, it provides the most simplest DoC configuration and thus is here discussed.
+However, it provides the simplest DoC configuration and thus is here discussed.

-At minimum a DoC server needs a way to identify the “docpath” (see above), an optional “port” (see
-{{-svcb}}), the IP address (either with an optional “ipv6hint”/“ipv4hint” or the respective IP address field in {{-dnr}}), and a yet to be defined SvcParamKey for the CoAP transfer protocol, e.g., “coaptransfer”.
+At minimum for a DoC server a way to identify the following keys are required. “docpath” (see above), an optional “port” (see {{-svcb}}), the IP address (either with an optional “ipv6hint”/“ipv4hint” or the respective IP address field in {{-dnr}}), and a yet to be defined SvcParamKey for the CoAP transfer protocol, e.g., “coaptransfer”.
 The latter can be used to identify the service binding as a CoAP service binding.

 The “authenticator-domain-name” field should remain empty as it does not serve a purpose without encryption.